-It can take between two and three hours for the isotope to reach the kidneys.
+It can take between two and three hours for the isotope to reach the bones.
 We will give you a time to come back to the department for the scan itself.
 It is very important that you come back to the department on time.
-Otherwise, the scan may need to be delayed or even cancelled.
+If the scan is delayed, the quality of the imaging is greatly reduced.